[FULL GUIDE] How Long To Cook Beef Stew In Oven

 To determine the optimal cooking time, it is best to refer to the specific recipe you are using.
 Most beef stew recipes will provide an estimated cooking time based on the type of beef and desired level of tenderness.
 However, as a general guideline, you can cook beef stew for anywhere between 1.5 to 3 hours, depending on the tenderness of the cut and the preferred texture.

-Related: [FULL GUIDE] How Long To Cook Frozen Fries In Oven
+Related: [FULL GUIDE] How Long To Cook Eggplant In The Oven

 Remember to check the meat regularly during the cooking process to ensure that it is not overcooked or undercooked.
 You can do this by piercing the beef cubes with a fork to check for the desired tenderness.
 When the beef is tender and easily pulls apart, it is ready to be served.